NiklasRosenstein/headscale-fly-io/README.md

 database from an S3 bucket (such as [Tigris] bucket integrated with your Fly.io app).

 The default configuration is to use the cheapested VM size available, `shared-cpu-1x`.
-This sizing should be sufficient to support tens if not up to 100 nodes in your VPN while costing you approx. 1.94 USD/mo.
+This sizing should be sufficient to support tens if not up to 100 nodes in your VPN while costing you approx. 2 USD/mo (depending on the region).
 Tigris object storage has a free allowance of 5GB/mo, which you will likely not exceed.
+(By default we run Litestream with a longer sync interval to not exceed the free Tigris API request limit all too easily).

 Note that, because Tailscale connected devices report back to the control plane on a regular, short interval, you won't be able to benefit from Fly.io technically being able to automatically scale your application down to 0, unless you have